What is Divorce Mediation?

 - Cost savings

 - An opportunity to design a settlement agreement that is specific to your family’s needs

-- Mediation is less painful and frustrating.
+- Mediation is more productive than court hearings, and less painful and frustrating.

 - Each party speaks for himself or herself in a manner that is not disrespectful of the other.